Viola Sonata No. 1 (Hindemith): II. Thema mit Variationen

-The theme of the second movement is, as the marking suggests, a simple, folkish tune introduced in e-flat minor by the viola.
+The theme of the second movement is, as the marking suggests, a simple, folkish tune introduced in E♭ minor by the viola.
 The theme is notable for bearing a time signature of both 2/4 and 3/4; Hindemith finds this a convenient solution for notating phrases of different lengths without resorting to abolishing bar lines or notating time signature changes nearly every bar.
 Variation III and the third movement also make extensive use of this technique.

-The variations proceed as follows: Variation I is in 6/8 time, with the melody, now in E-Flat minor reduced to notes of equal length, played in a contrapuntal overlap by the piano and viola.
+The variations proceed as follows: Variation I is in 6/8 time, with the melody, now in E♭ minor reduced to notes of equal length, played in a contrapuntal overlap by the piano and viola.
 Variation II returns to 2/4, and is a spry, rhythmic rendition of the theme in the viola over an accompaniment of staccato thirds and sixths.
-Variation III is lyrical and sweeping, in the key of E-Flat.
+Variation III is lyrical and sweeping, in the key of E♭.
 Long lines in the viola contrast a moto perpetuo accompaniment of sixteenth and thirty-second notes in the piano.
 Variation IV reaches a climax, with an ostinato accompaniment providing the grounding for the off-kilter rhythmic setting of the theme.
-Hindemith introduces a non-traditional key signature (G-sharp and F-Sharp only) that sets the music in a whole-tone mode; while the viola does occasionally play runs and phrases with half-steps, the piano persists in the figure G#-F#-E-D, over which the viola builds towards a climax in C-sharp minor, which is the first note of the third movement.
+Hindemith introduces a non-traditional key signature (G♯ and F♯ only) that sets the music in a whole-tone mode; while the viola does occasionally play runs and phrases with half-steps, the piano persists in the figure G♯–F♯–E–D, over which the viola builds towards a climax in C♯ minor, which is the first note of the third movement.